This blog post was updated on May 27, 2022.

 Northeast: Hudson River Valley

 Just a short hour’s drive from New York City, the beautiful and scenic Hudson River Valley plays host to over two dozen historic wineries.
 In the 1600s, this area was where the first vineyards were cultivated and the first winery constructed.
-The oldest operating winery, Brotherhood Winery (dating back to 1839) is still operational.
+The oldest operating winery, Brotherhood Winery (dating back to 1839) is still operational, so take that in mind if you intend to book cheap flights in July to the Big Apple.
 For a taste of fine wines, an interesting lesson in history, and a promise of sweeping river views, the Hudson River Valley is the perfect spot to sip on a glass of wine.

 What are you waiting for?
-Book some cheap flight deals, gather a group of pals, and head out to one of these wine regions – Cheers!
+Gather a group of pals, head out to one of these wine regions, and share your experience with us.
+Cheers!